sjoseph1848/PackingList/README.md

 This app is a simple Portfolio app to be used to demonstrate DOM manipulation.

-Why you need this App
+Why you need this App:
 Do you forget things when you go on vacation?
 Well, this app is the app for you!